mfumagalli/ngsTools/TUTORIAL.md

 Population structure
 ---------------------------------------

-Suppore we want to investigate the population structure our samples: PEL (Peruvians), TSI (Europeans), LWK (Africans), and CHB (East Asians).
+Suppore we want to investigate the population structure our samples: PEL (Peruvians), TSI (Europeans), LWK (Africans).
 One solution would be to perform a Principal Component Analysis (PCA) or a Multidimensional Scaling (MDS) or some clustering based on genetic distances among samples.
 We are here showing how to perform these analyses using ngsTools/ANGSD in case of low-depth data.